grompe/BTWTweak/patcher/readme.txt

 - Added recipes for joining nether brick slabs and white cobble slabs into blocks.

+- Fixed problem where ladder couldn't be placed when standing in the same block even though the player did not intersect its collision box (MC-9704).
+  This also allows placing microblocks when partially standing in the target block; the preview feature was adjusted accordingly.

 v0.9g

 - Limited chicken egg incubating to one at a time.
 No more happily hatching